Bok Choy Salad with Toasted Sesame Dressing

 Whether you prefer to sauté or blanch, or enjoy it raw, baby bok choy is a healthy and versatile Chinese vegetable that everyone should give it a try.
-My Asain style bok choy salad is the perfect chilled side dish that takes minutes to put together and goes well with practically any savory main dishes.
+My Asian style bok choy salad recipe is the perfect chilled side dish that takes minutes to put together and goes well with practically any savory main dishes.
 After you give this dish a try, come back here to leave a comment.
 I would love to hear from you!

 - 12 oz. baby bok choy